jpaulm/gofbp/README.md

 In MS-DOS, you can do the above all on one line, as follows:

 <pre>
-go test -run ForceDeadlock -count=1 > logfile & bin\analyze_deadlock.exe
+go test -run ForceDeadlock -count=1 > logfile & analyze_deadlock.exe
 </pre>

 (Not sure if you can do this with PowerShell...?)